matboivin/libasm/README.md

-# libasm - Linux and MaOS versions
+# libasm - Linux and MacOS versions

 `libasm` is an individual school project at [42 Paris](https://www.42.fr) campus.